httpwg/http-extensions/draft-ietf-httpbis-client-hints.md

   - Change over time
     - The feature SHOULD NOT expose user information that changes over time, unless the state change itself is also exposed (e.g. through JavaScript callbacks).

 Different features will be positioned in different spots on the spectrum between low-entropy, non-sensitive and static information (e.g. user agent information), and high-entropy, sensitive and dynamic information (e.g. geolocation).
-User agents SHOULD carefully consider the feature's position on that spectrum before exposing it as a Client Hint.
+User agents SHOULD consider the value provided by a particular feature vs these considerations, and MAY have different policies regarding that tradeoff on a per-feature basis.

 Implementers ought to consider both user and server controlled mechanisms and policies to control which Client Hints header fields are advertised: